webpack/changelog-v5/README.md

 For more details see [this separate guide](https://github.com/webpack/changelog-v5/blob/master/guides/module-federation.md).

+## DataUris

+DataUris are now supported.
+Base64 or raw encoding is supported.
+Mimetype can be mapped to loaders and module type in `module.rules`

+Example: `import x from "data:text/javascript,export default 42"`

 ## Compiler Idle and Close

 Compilers now need to be closed after being used.
 Compilers now enter and leave the idle state and have hooks for these states.
 Plugins may use these hooks to do unimportant work. (i. e. the Persistent cache slowly stores the cache to disk).
 On compiler close - All remaining work should be finished as fast as possible.
 A callback signals the closing as done.